-Our curriculum is based on a Quality of Life focused framework and incorporates academic, vocational and life skills, as well as communication, social and emotional skills.
+Our curriculum is based on preparation for adulthood and incorporates academic, vocational and life skills, as well as communication, social and emotional skills.
 This is supported by strengthening pupils' independence and living skills which are pivotal to building their confidence and self-esteem.